geonetwork/doc/source/install-guide/logging.rst

 - Search is similar to PROD, but with extended logging around the search process.
 - DEV is the most extended level, all debug messages will be logged.

-You can set the log level from the admin > settings page.
+You can set the log level from the Admin > Settings page.

  .. figure:: img/log-setting.png

 Log4j
 ----------------------

-GeoNetwork uses `log4j <https://logging.apache.org/log4j>` for logging.
+GeoNetwork uses `log4j <https://logging.apache.org/log4j>`__ for logging.
-The log4j configuration file is located at `/WEB-INF/classes/log4j.xml`.
+The log4j configuration file is located at :file:`/WEB-INF/classes/log4j.xml`.
 The configuration file configures for each debug level at what severity messages will be logged.